 This centrally-located hostel in downtown Guilin is another great choice for travelers on a budget.
 Situated in downtown Guilin just a short walk from the Sun and Moon Pagodas and the Two Rivers and Four Lakes scenic area, This Old Place provides easy access to all of Guilin’s main attractions.

 English speaking staff are available to offer travel advice, and there’s a rooftop terrace that’s great for relaxing and soaking up the view.
 They offer a range of options including traditional hostel dormitories and private rooms with full-sized beds, making this a great option for solo travelers, couples and families.

 Price Range: $6-39 per night

 Hotel Aroma Teahouse

-Hosting an expansive collection of Chinese antiques and a modern art gallery on the premises, the Hotel Aroma Teahouse might be the most urbane set of accomodations on this list.
+Hosting an expansive collection of Chinese antiques and a modern art gallery on the premises, the Hotel Aroma Teahouse might be the most urbane set of accommodations on this list.

-Its location is its biggest draw: directly opposite to the “Two Rivers and Four Lakes” scenic areas and short walk from the Xi Cheng Pedestrian Street, Guilin Night Market and Ancient South Gate, the hotel is nestled smack dab in the middle of the city.
+Its location is its biggest draw: directly opposite to the “Two Rivers and Four Lakes” scenic areas in downtown Guilin and a short walk from the Xi Cheng Pedestrian Street, Guilin Night Market and Ancient South Gate, the hotel is nestled right in the middle of the city.

 Price Range: $40-70 per night